manikantaQTDEVOPS/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/ETCD_BackUp_Restore.md

  `sudo ETCDCTL_API=3 etcdctl --data-dir=/var/lib/from-backup snapshot restore /opt/etcd-backup.db`
 ![Preview](./Images/k8s243.png)

-* Change the `manifest etcd.yaml` file in the loaction of `/etc/kubernetes/manifests` to point to new location [Refer Here](https://medium.com/@mehmetodabashi/backup-and-restore-etcd-cluster-on-kubernetes-93c19b1c070) for changind the etcd.yaml files steps are there.
+* Change the `manifest etcd.yaml` file in the location of `/etc/kubernetes/manifests` to point to new location [Refer Here](https://medium.com/@mehmetodabashi/backup-and-restore-etcd-cluster-on-kubernetes-93c19b1c070) for changing the etcd.yaml files steps are there.